Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 And that's it you are done with Laptop Resolver.

-Incase, you get stuck with any resolver below is the code for all rest resolvers,
+In-case, you get stuck with any resolver below is the code for all rest resolvers,

 ```go
 // example/generated/employee_resolver.go